 Health Care

-– although health care is an exclusive provincial jurisdiction, the federal government has insisted that the provinces satisfy a series of conditions set in the Canada Health Act in exchange for transfer payments, which are not tied to health care expenses but simply added to the provinces’ general funds
+– although health care is an exclusive provincial jurisdiction, the federal government has insisted that the provinces satisfy a series of conditions set in the Canada Health Act in exchange for transfer payments, which are not tied to health care expenses but simply added to the provinces’ general funds.
+These conditions discourage innovation and cause bickering between the federal and provincial governments.

-– Canada is the only developed country where the government has a monopoly on medically required care.
-All other OECD countries have mixed private-public systems and (with the exception of the United States) universal systems that guarantee citizens equal access to treatment
+– the fundamental problem is that Canada is the only developed country where the government has a monopoly on medically required care.
+All other OECD countries (with the exception of the United States) have universal mixed private-public systems that guarantee citizens equal access.

 The party advocates:

-– repealing the Canada Health Act, and creating the conditions for provincial and territorial governments to set up mixed private-public universal systems like other developed countries, making them fully responsible for health care funding and management, and fully accountable to their citizens for the results
+– repealing the Canada Health Act, and creating conditions for provincial and territorial governments to set up mixed private-public universal systems like other developed countries.
+Provinces would be fully responsible for health care funding and management, and fully accountable to their citizens for the results, while Ottawa will respect the Constitution and stop meddling.

-– replacing the Canada Health Transfer cash payments with a permanent transfer of tax points of equivalent value to the provinces and territories, to give them a stable source of revenue; e.g. causing the federal government to give up its GST and let provincial and territorial governments tax that space
+– replacing the Canada Health Transfer cash payments with a permanent transfer of tax points of equivalent value to the provinces and territories, to give them a stable source of revenue.
+In practice, Ottawa will give up its Goods and Services Tax (GST), and let provincial and territorial governments occupy this fiscal room.
+In 2024-25 the GST is expected to bring in about $52 billion in revenues, which is the same amount transferred by Ottawa to fund health care.

 Culture, Arts, & Tourism

-– a nation must be based on a sense of belonging, of participating in a common national project, and sharing the same values, and that only when such sentiments are widely shared can the trust and common understanding necessary for a society and institutions to function
+– a nation must be based on a sense of belonging, of participating in a common national project, and sharing the same values.
+It’s only when these sentiments are widely shared that we can develop the trust and common understanding necessary for our society and institutions to function.

-– in the past, in which immigrants who came to Canada were gradually integrated into society, keeping some aspects of the culture of their country of origin – becoming Canadian, but with a distinct flavour.
-This type of multiculturalism enriches our society
+– in the past, immigrants who came to Canada gradually integrated into our society.
+They did of course keep some aspects of the culture of their country of origin.
+They became Canadian, but with a distinct flavour.
+This is a type of multi-culturalism that enriches our society.

-– the current stated policy of official multiculturalism encourages immigrants to keep the values and culture they left behind instead of integrating into Canadian society and adopting Canadian values and culture
+– however, over the past decades, the government of Canada has pursued a policy of official multiculturalism that encourages immigrants to keep the values and culture they left behind instead of integrating into Canadian society and adopting Canadian values and culture.

-– the current prime minister has described Canada as the first post-national state, with no core identity
+– the current government has pushed this ideology even further into a form of extreme multiculturalism, based on its description of Canada as the first post-national state, with no core identity.

-– in a free society, immigrants have the right to cherish and maintain their cultural heritage; however, that does not impose an obligation on the new country to help them preserve it, with government programs and taxpayers’ money
+– in a free society, immigrants have the right to cherish and maintain their cultural heritage, but other Canadians would have no obligation to help them preserve it, with government programs and taxpayers’ money.
+The vast majority of Canadians rightly expect immigrants to learn about Canadian history and culture, master one of our official languages, and adopt widely shared Canadian values.

-– distinct Canadian values are those of a contemporary Western civilization, including democracy; individual rights and freedoms, including freedom of religious belief and freedom to criticize religion; equality between men and women; the equal treatment of all citizens regardless of ethnicity, religion, or sexual orientation; the rule of law; separation of state and religion; tolerance and pluralism; and loyalty to the wider society instead of to one’s clan or tribe
+– our distinct values are those of a contemporary Western civilization.
+They include: democracy; individual rights and freedoms, including freedom of religious belief and freedom to criticize religion; equality between men and women; the equal treatment of all citizens regardless of ethnicity, religion, or sexual orientation; the rule of law; separation of state and religion; tolerance and pluralism; and loyalty to the wider society instead of to one’s clan or tribe.

 The party advocates:

-– ensuring that every candidate for immigration undergoes a face-to-face interview and answers a series of specific questions to assess the extent to which they align with Canadian values and societal norms (see Immigration policy)
+– ensuring that every candidate for immigration undergoes a face-to-face interview and answers a series of specific questions to assess the extent to which they align with Canadian values and societal norms.

 Points to Ponder: Family, Community & the Common Good